d0d00n/BasicTOTPs/README.md

 I don't really know C#: I just wanted to get access to the Credential Manager.
 Maybe when I know Windows 7 is dead, I will use PasswordVault instead.

+Current text in the app is pretty casual.
+Will tighten it up and have it in both of Canada's official languages in the future.

 ## Props
 [Otp.NET](https://github.com/kspearrin/Otp.NET)